futoin/specs/draft/ftn17_if_database.md

 *Note: `EXISTS`, `ANY` and `SOME` are not supported by design due to known performance issues in many database implementations.*

+## 2.8.
+Environment neutrality requirements

+1. Date/time must be forced to UTC in all database operations
+2. Multiple statement execution must be forbidden in single query() call
+3. Unicode charset is assumed
+4. Date/time conversion to/from native objects is implementation defined,
+    but ISO-like strings are preferred.
+5. String representation should be used, unless there is a native runtime type which can represent DB type without doubt and side-effects.

 # 3. Interfaces

 ## 3.1.
 Level 1 - query interface